Time management is one of the most important aspects in managing a project.

 In project management, it is advisable to first estimate the effort and after that duration.

 The effort is the total estimated time for the realization of a task, of an activity.
+In other words, the total worklog dedicated to the activity.

 The duration is instead the time interval required for the realization of the task / activity based on the availability of resources and the project calendar.